jamescoll/ijustspent/MILESTONES.md

 Got service working and returning for accounttype.
 Now it is a question of mapping that to each other account and potentially installing vuex for monitoring app state

 ## Milestone 0.0.24
-Got rudimentary account page working with checkbox and datepicker - nothing beautiful but ...it's functional.
+Got rudimentary account page working with checkbox and datepicker - nothing beautiful but ...it's functiona

+## Milestone 0.0.25
+Fixing endpoints in controllers so to be standardized.
+Also adding functionality so user edits can be tracked in documents